 The goals of ASK are:

-- Find early signs of T1D or celiac disease in children before they get very sick
+- Find early signs of type 1 diabetes or celiac disease in children before they get very sick

 - Offer close monitoring, education, and early treatment when needed